Unit Linked Insurance Plans (ULIPs) hero background

 • A Unit Linked Insurance Plan combines both insurance and investment.
 You get the safety of life cover (like in term insurance plans) while your money also grows through market-linked returns.
 Whether you are planning for your retirement, aiming to create long-term wealth or get a reliable child term insurance, ULIPs are the way to go!
 They protect your family while helping you in building your wealth over time.

-• At PolicyWings, we help you compare and choose the right ULIP and other insurance policies so you can make the best decision.
+• At Policywings, we help you compare and choose the right ULIP and other insurance policies so you can make the best decision.
 Don't think twice.
 It's time to secure your life cover and financial growth with just a simple step.

-ULIP Buying Tip from PolicyWings
+ULIP Buying Tip from Policywings

 Always compare the fund management charges (FMC) across different ULIPs.
 IRDAI caps FMC at 1.35% per year, but some plans charge as low as 0.5-1%.
 Over a 15-year period, even a 0.5% difference in charges can result in Rs.
 2-3 lakh difference in your final corpus on a Rs.
 5,000/month investment.
 Also, use the free fund switches wisely to shift from equity to debt as you approach your goal date.